fleetdm/fleet/docs/Get started/why-fleet.md

 - Linux-based IoT devices

 ## Lighter than air
 Fleet is lightweight and modular.
-You can use it for security without MDM and vice versa.
+You can use it for security without using it for MDM, and vice versa.
 You can turn off features you are not using.

 ### Openness
 Fleet is dedicated to flexibility, accessibility, and clarity.
 We think [everyone can contribute](https://fleetdm.com/handbook/company#openness) and that tools should be as easy as possible for everyone to understand.